memotux/portfolio-graphql-ws/nuxt/README.md

-# Nuxt GraphiQL
+# Nuxt GraphQL WebSocket

+Implementing GrahpQL with WebSocket for subscription on NuxtJS.
 Implements [GraphiQL CDN](https://github.com/graphql/graphiql/tree/main/examples/graphiql-cdn) version, that is React only component.

+## Features

+- GraphQL with WebSocket `graphql-ws`
+- GraphiQL Playground use CDN version.

 ## Setup